andOrlando/rubato/README.md

  - [x] Merge that pr by @Kasper so instant works
  - [x] Add a manager (this proceeds the above todo thing)
  - [ ] Make forall more useable and add tags and stuff
+ - [ ] Fix that bug where you could set stuff manually (this might already be fixed I just haven't tested it)
+ - [ ] Make is_instant even faster by just short circuiting `set`